Get The Help You Need (504) 586-5200

 January 25th, 2018

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, January 25, 2018.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Thursday, January 25, 2018.

 Healthcare providers are not always able to diagnose, treat, and heal their patients.
 But there’s no reason why a patient should leave a doctor’s office in worse condition than when he or she arrived.